 What follows is largely informed by the Synopsis of Madhyamaka (dbu ma’i spyi don), Gorampa’s longest and most detailed Madhyamaka text.
 This text describes Madhyamaka in terms of the basis (gzhi) that is to be understood, Madhyamaka in terms of the path (lam) that is to be practiced, and Madhyamaka in terms of the result (‘bras bu) that is to be realized.
 Gorampa’s investigations into the nature of an awakened being’s mind occur in the final Result section.”

-This workshop will focus on a pre-circulated paper and will be largely discussion-based.
-Email one of the coordinators below for the password.
+This workshop will focus on a pre-circulated paper (contact the Workshop for the password if you plan to attend) and will be largely discussion-based.
 We hope to see you there!

 Hosted by the Philosophy of Religions Workshop at the University of Chicago.

-The Workshop on the Philosophy of Religions is committed to being a fully accessible and inclusive workshop.
+The Workshop on the Philosophy of Religions is committed to being a fully accessible and incl usive workshop.
 Please contact Workshop Coordinators Danica Cao (email@example.com), Audrey Guilbault (firstname.lastname@example.org), or John Marvin (email@example.com) in order to make any arrangements necessary to facilitate your participation in workshop events.